alwaysai/object-detection-server-client/README.md

 # Object Detection Server/Client
-Server app sets up an alwaysAI model to run on an device where images can be sent and infereneced.
+Server app sets up an alwaysAI model to run on an device where images can be sent and inferenced.
 The server returns the marked-up image to the client.

 Client app shows how to communicate with the server.